-If that treatment is given without consent, the health professional who provides it may be liable under civil or criminal law.
-An exception to this is if the treatment is provided in an emergency in order to save the person's life, and it was not possible to obtain consent from the person or their substitute decision-maker.
+If that treatment is given without consent, the doctor (or whoever provides it) may be liable under civil or criminal law.
+An exception to this is if the treatment is provided in an emergency to a person without capacity (though the law in some States and Territories requires a health professional to try to obtain a substitute decision-maker's consent to urgent treatment if it is possible).